kukuu/Technical-Consulting-Stakeholder-Management/stakeholder-management-10-commandments.md

 ### Take responsibility

 Stakeholder engagement is not the job of one member of the project team.
 It’s the responsibility of everyone to understand their role and to follow the right approach to communication and engagement.
-Good project governance requires providing clarity about stakeholder engagement roles and responsibilities and what is expected of people involved in the project.